jose-blockchain/chaincraft/README.md

 ## Roadmap

 - [x] Gossip: Sharing JSON messages between the nodes.
-- [ ] Permanent storage: the JSON messages are stored in key/value.
-HERE
+- [x] Permanent storage: the JSON messages are stored in key/value.
-- [ ] Discovery: Discovery of new nodes.
+- [x] Discovery: Discovery of new nodes.
+ALMOST DONE
 - [ ] Mandatory and Optional Fields and Types: Some format for JSON.
 - [ ] Linked Fields (Chaining):
 - [ ] Indexing (MongoDB-like)